 - Make sure to remove your card when the transaction is completed.

 You don’t have to make a note of your spending on the card like you would in an old checkbook, it’s important to be mindful of how much you are spending on your card so you can anticipate the bill at the end of your billing cycle.

-How to pay a credit card bill
+How do I pay my credit card bill?

 At the end of your billing cycle, you will receive a bill from the credit card company for the amount you put on the card.
 This is the amount you need to pay back to the bank.
 By paying off your balance in full, you avoid any interest charges.